 The review process generally takes between 8 and 30 calendar days.
 The median processing time is 20 calendar days, but PBGB reserves the right to extend it as they deem necessary in each case.
 During this time, PBGB may contact you by email for additional information during the course of their background check.

 You can view and track the status of your application by logging in to the application environment.

 In case of a positive decision, it will take an additional 2-5 weeks for your e-Residency kit to be printed and sent to your pick up location.
 For more information on this process, see our application status article.
 Make sure that you regularly check the email you provided in the application and do check the spam folder too.

 Step 4: Pick up e-Residency kit

-PS: During this time you will receive
+PS: During the application process you will receive:

 - Application updates from the Estonian Police and Border Guard Board;